tshihab07/Healthcare-Patients-Analytical-Report/README.md

 - Average Satisfaction by age group and patient race
 - Average waiting time by age group and patient race

 ## Recommendation

 - **High Wait Times:** Long wait times among certain racial groups need further investigation and corrective action.
-- **Satisfaction Improvement:** Low average satisfaction scores indicate room for improving patient care and communication.
+- **Satisfaction Improvement:** Low average satisfaction scores indicate an opportunity to improve patient care and communication.
 - **Peak Demand:** The surge in visits during mid-year months suggests the need for increased staffing and resources in that period.

 ## Technical Details